jaroslawr/sicp/STUDY.md

 to do this you will only loose motivation.
-A second and third pass will make everything make much more sense without anywhere as much effort, especially having spent some months or years in between working and learning on anything related to the book topics.
+A second and third pass will make everything make much more sense without anywhere as much effort, especially having spent some months or years in between working on or learning anything related to the book topics.
 This is the [spiral approach](https://www.av8n.com/physics/spiral-approach.htm) to learning.